Home Data TensorFlow Machine Learning Cookbook - Second Edition

 There's more...

-We are not limited to the built-in functions.
-We can convert any numpy array to a Python list, or constant to a tensor using the function convert_to_tensor().
+We are not limited to the built-in functions: we can convert any NumPy array into a Python list, or a constant into a tensor using the convert_to_tensor() function.
 Note that this function also accepts tensors as an input in case we wish to generalize a computation inside a function.

-Placeholders and variables are key tools for using computational graphs in TensorFlow.
-We must understand the difference and when to best use them to our advantage.
+Placeholders and variables are key tools in with regard to using computational graphs in TensorFlow.
+We must understand the difference between them and when to best use them to our advantage.

 Getting ready

-One of the most important distinctions to make with the data is whether it is a placeholder or a variable.
-Variables are the parameters of the algorithm and TensorFlow keeps track of how to change these to optimize the algorithm.
-Placeholders are objects that allow you to feed in data of a specific type and shape and depend on the results of the computational graph, such as the expected outcome of a computation.
+One of the most important distinctions to make with data is whether it is a placeholder or a variable.
+Variables are the model parameters of the algorithm, and TensorFlow keeps track of how to change these to optimize the algorithm.
+Placeholders are objects that allow you to feed in data of a specific type and shape, or that depend on the results of the computational graph, such as the expected outcome of a computation.

 How to do it...